 Hacktivism is alive and well, if a bit weird, in 2020, says Gabriella Coleman, a cultural anthropologist specializing in hacker culture at McGill University.

-At the end of June, Twitter banned the account of the hacker collective Distributed Denial of Secrets (DDoSecrets) and blocked links to “BlueLeaks,” the group’s data trove of 270 gigabytes of data containing internal records from more than 200 police departments.
+At the end of June, Twitter banned the account of Distributed Denial of Secrets (DDoSecrets), a group that leaks documents online, and blocked links to “BlueLeaks,” the group’s data trove of 270 gigabytes of data containing internal records from more than 200 police departments.

 The hacktivist collective Anonymous also returned to prominence, as its members took actions to support Black Lives Matter protesters, including getting legions of Korean pop-music super fans to participate in social-media disruptions.

 “BlueLeaks shows that there’s still a lot of interest in activist hacking,” Coleman says.
 “In the context of the English-speaking world, DDoSecrets is the hinge between the WikiLeaks and Anonymous era, and the contemporary movement.
 They created a platform to keep leaking alive.
 If it wasn’t for them, it would be much dimmer.
 It’s still dim because it’s such a high-risk behavior.”